asnando/react-native-modal-select-list/README.md

 | Name | Description |
 | ---- | ----------- |
 | show | Shows the select list and wait until the onSelectedOption callback is called to close it.
-| dismiss | Manually dismiss the select list and wait until the onClosedModal callback is called (if provided) to close it.
+| dismiss | Manually dismiss the select list.

 # Examples
 See the ```examples/RNModalSelectListPlayground``` app and play with it.